utam0k/utam0k.github.io/content/post/r9cc.en.md

 }
 ```

-I was surprised that various C codes could be compiled quite a bit by only these features.
+I was surprised that various C codes could be compiled with only using these features.

-## Things to be careful
+## Things to be careful of
 #### Understand what I am doing
 It is possible to rewrite to Rust without considering each commit perhaps.
 I think that **continuing despite not understanding anything** is the most avoidable thing.